Sujalyadav-150/BruteShield-password-strength-checker-and-generator/README.md

 ---

-# 🌐 Open in Browser
+# 🌐 Launch in Browser

 ```bash
 http://127.0.0.1:5000